 IEN has many projects every year that benefit from the work of graduate students, and our work is constantly changing and growing.
 To learn about current Institute projects visit, http://ien.arch.virginia.edu/projects

 Internships are awarded on a competitive basis.
 Preference is given to Master’s degree candidates in the Department of Urban and Environmental Planning department and to students whose primary internship commitment will be at IEN.

-One-year interns (for fall and spring semesters) are hired in the spring of the prior academic year or in the summer.
+Academic-year interns (for fall and spring semesters) are hired in the late spring of the prior academic year or in the summer.
 Candidates for summer internships are hired in the spring.

 To apply, please email your resume/CV, a cover letter detailing your availability (start date, end date, and number of hours available per week), and our Intern Interest Questionnaire found below to Ellen Martin or fax to 434-924-0231.
 The deadline for applications for summer and internships is March 1.
 The deadline for academic year internships is May 1.